rutgerfarry/cs325/assignment3/README.md

     * For all points `(x1, y1), (x2, y2), ... (xN, yN)`.

 ### Running the code
-**TODO**
-The script was built in Python 2 and uses [PuLP] as its linear program solver as well as numpy Before running the script, PuLP will need to be installed.
+The script was built in Python 2 and uses PuLP as its linear program solver as well as numpy.
+Before running the script, PuLP will need to be installed.

 ```bash
 pip install -y requirements.txt     # Install PuLP
 python warm_up.py                   # Run the Script
 ```
 ### Solution
-**TODO**
 The best values of `a` and `b`, given the set of points: `(1,3), (2,5), (3,7), (5,11), (7,14), (8,15), (10, 19)` found by the script is: